gwangmu/c-repl/README.md

     - Users can manually type `#include` to include headers.
  - All proprocessor directives will be prepended at the beginning.
  - If a new statement generates an error (either at compile time or at runtime), the statement will be commented out and the error message will be added above as additional comments.

+## FAQ

+ - Does it work?
+    - Yes, it works.